Katia Beauchamp: Career

 After graduating from Vassar College, Beauchamp began her career in structured finance and then moved into commercial real estate.

 Beauchamp co-founded Birchbox with Hayley Barna and Mollie Chen in 2010 while they were attending undergrad at Harvard Business School.
 By 2019, Birchbox had over 1 million subscribers.

 In February 2020, Beauchamp announced that Birchbox would be laying off 25% of its global workforce including half of its New York City-based staff.
 This followed an earlier round of layoffs in 2016 when the company shed 12% of its worldwide headcount.
 In 2021 Birchbox was acquired by FemTec Health, a women's health company for $45M.

 Birchbox was acquired by Retention Brands in May 2023 in lieu of declaring bankruptcy.
-Birchbox and Beauchamp have become recognized one of the largest venture capital failures of the last decade.

 In August 2022, Beauchamp was named CEO of Victoria Beckham Beauty, replacing Sarah Creal who co-founded the beauty company.
 In January 2025, Lauren Edelman replaced Beauchamp as CEO of the company.

 Recognition

-In 2016, Beauchamp received the Women’s Entrepreneurship Day Pioneer Award in recognition of her achievements in beauty.
-She is of Mexican-American ethniticy.

 Beauchamp and her co-founder, Hayley Barna, were named to Inc. Magazine's "30 under 30" list in 2016.
 The two were also named to Advertising Age's "Women to Watch" in 2012.
 In 2013, Crain's New York Business included Beauchamp in their annual "30 Under 30" list.